JasmineeeWu/BigDataCW1/Student_23098644/1.CourseworkOne/README.md

 ## SQL2

 #### Background:
 Each fund trader manages a fund.
-It is important to understand how the fund traders perform by directly discovering their fund performance since it will allow investors to assess the traders’ effectiveness as well as guide their future investment decisions.
+It is important to understand how the fund traders perform by directly discovering their fund performance, since it will allow investors to assess the traders’ effectiveness as well as guide their future investment decisions.
 #### Aims:
 The primary aim of the query is to assess and compare the performance of individual funds during the period from 2023-10-28 to 2023-11-24.
-By analyzing changes in the net amount of equity positions held by each fund over this timeframe, the query aims to identify the profitability across different funds.
-Ultimately, this analysis will enable investors to gain insights into the relative performance of the given funds and at the same time, evaluate the fund trader's performance.
+By analyzing changes in the net amount of equity positions held by each fund over this timeframe, the query will enable investors to gain insights into the relative performance of the given funds and at the same time, evaluate the fund trader's performance.
 #### Approach:
 When discovering the raw database, I found that the portfolio position changes occurred on 2023-10-27, so I would like to research the traders’ performance and their corresponding fund performance assuming that the portfolio positions did not change from 2023-10-28 to the end of the given period 2023-11-24.